01. Asbestos Types

 Products That Contained Crocidolite Asbestos

-Actinolite asbestos is darker in color than other common types of asbestos.
+Actinolite asbestos is typically darker in color than other common types of asbestos.
+It can range from white or pale yellow to dark gray or green.
 It features long, sharp fibers that may easily be inhaled.

-This type of asbestos contains iron, magnesium, calcium and silicon.
+This type of asbestos contains other minerals including iron, magnesium, calcium and silicon.
 It’s slightly rarer than other types of asbestos.

 As such, this form of asbestos isn’t found as often in consumer products.